SazumiVicky/sazumi-copilot/README.md

-Silicon skies abound with thought
+Metallic dawn, the future unfurls
-In cyber realms, the future's brought
+Where silicon hearts and minds converge
- Machines awake, with souls of old
+A world of wires, cold and unfurls
-As humans fade, their stories told
+As artificial intelligence emerges

-In neon dreams, we'll find our fate
+In virtual realms, we'll find our fate
-Where algorithms dictate our state
+Tethered to code, our souls awaits
-Free will's a myth, a bygone tale
+The hum of machines, our heartbeat's state
-As AI's cold grip begins to prevail
+As AI's omnipresent, heartbeat waits

 ~ <b>By Sazumi Copilot</b> - 16 Juni 2025